 See Myth #3 about Tesla Park being inappropriate for OHV use because of it sensitive natural and cultural/historic resources.

 Fact Since Carnegie SVRA and the State Parks Department OHMVR Division was sued in 2009 for violations of water quality laws resulting in Clean-up and Abatement Order No: R5-2012-0700 from the Central Valley Regional Water Quality Control Board, the OHMVR Division has made some limited attempts to improve management practices at Carnegie SVRA, primarily by fencing off part of the creek that had been a free ride zone from 1980 to 2009 and attempting restoration and new management practices in a relatively small test area.
 These changes, however, affect only a small portion of the entire park and Carnegie SVRA still operates under a Clean-up and Abatement Order.

 Carnegie SVRA is also not operating in compliance with the Public Resources Code Sections 5090.02 and 5090.35 which require that SVRAs operate in a sustainable manner, including with sustainable trails, and to close areas that are not sustainable for restoration and keep them closed if that cannot be properly maintained in a sustainable manner.
 The 2009 and 2010 Carnegie SVRA Habitat Monitoring Systems (HMS) report documents the extensive network of unsustainable trails that still exists with new rogue trails continue to be cut.
-The required annual Habitat Monitoring System report for 2011 due in February 2012 was still not issued as of February 2013 reportedly due to insufficient staff resources.
+The required annual Habitat Monitoring System report for 2011 due in February 2012 was still not issued as of June 2014 no HMS report has been iissued since 2010.